cdtpinto/cdtpinto.github.io/pages/readabilitychecker.md

 * **Fully supports Java SE 11.**

-* Aggarwal et al. say that a comments ratio between 1 and 5 mean a good readability value, between 5 and 8 mean an average readability value and bigger that 8 mean a poor readability value.
-However, later studies suggest that the number of comments should be consistent with the code and controlled.
-So, the readability values for this formula should be critically considered as good or bad.
+* Aggarwal et al. say that a comments ratio between 1 and 5 mean a good readability value, between 5 and 8 mean an average readability value and higher than 8 mean a poor readability value.
+However, later studies suggest that the number of comments should be consistent with the code and controlled, thereby the readability values for this formula should be critically considered as good or bad.

-* Analyzes the readability of the project, it's classes and methods.

 ### SRES